Parisson/TimeSide/doc/source/tutorials/data_management.rst

 ==========================
 Four different time_mode can be specified :

-- 'framewise' : Data are returned on a frame basis (i.e. with specified blocksize, stepsize and framerate)
+- 'framewise' : data are returned on a frame basis (i.e. with specified blocksize, stepsize and framerate)
-- 'global' : A global data value is return for the entire audio item
+- 'global' : a global data value is return for the entire audio item
-- 'segment' : Data are returned on a segmnet basis (i.e. with specified start time and duration)
+- 'segment' : data are returned on a segmnet basis (i.e. with specified start time and duration)
-- 'event' :  Data are returned on a segment basis (i.e. with specified start time)
+- 'event' :  data are returned on a segment basis (i.e. with specified start time)

 Framewise